 New Mexico residents who are 100% disabled as a result of having served in the U.S. military are eligible for a free Lifetime Game-Hunting & Fishing License.
 The disabled veteran must apply for a Disabled Veteran Card.
 This card is issued by the New Mexico Department of Game and Fish and allows the cardholder to fish, hunt small game and obtain a deer hunting license free of charge.
-The deer hunting license will be issued only if the cardholder has applied and been successful in the draw for deer, or if the cardholder obtains written permission from a landowner for a privateland deer hunt.
+The deer hunting license will be issued only if the cardholder has applied and been successful in the draw for deer, or if the cardholder obtains written permission from a landowner for a private-land deer hunt.
 The free deer hunting license must be applied for each license year, and no preference is given for public-land deer draws.
-A Habitat Stamp, if applicable, is required for any privilege not covered by the Disabled Veteran Card.
+A \$10 Habitat Stamp, if applicable, is required with any other big-game species, turkey or trapper license.